What to do if asked to provide sensitive information.

 - Social Security number

-- Debit or credit card security code (on the back of the card)
+- Debit or credit card number, PIN, or security code (on the back of the card)

 Phishing targets consumers by sending them an email that appears to be from a well-known source – an internet service provider, a bank, or a mortgage company, for example.
 It asks the consumer to provide personal identifying information, which will be used to open new accounts, or invade the consumer’s existing accounts.
 Please remember that OnPoint will never ask you to provide or confirm your personal information via email or text message.